mcfarljw/cordova-plugin-firebase/README.md

 # Cordova Firebase Plugin

-An essential Cordova plugin for Firebase.
+A basic Cordova plugin for Firebase.